 We always consider the one-third rule to be safe.
 That is knowing how far you can comfortably swim in one effort, and never venturing more than one-third of that distance.
 This might take a bit of re-acquaintance in a pool before you leave to see just how far you can swim and use this as a basis.

 Now Snorkeling is not the same as swimming and while gently floating around the bay or reef you may cover many times this distance.
 This is fine but you should remain at all times within one-third of an exit point.
-This is, incase, for some reason you do need to get out quickly.
+This is, in case, for some reason you do need to get out quickly.
 The one-third portion accounts for any change in circumstance such as current or rougher conditions.
-It giving you a BIG comfort zone.
+It gives you a BIG comfort zone.

 It is also more often than not more than enough.
 If you can manage 400m at a pool (8x50m or 16x25m pools) then you can venture over 130m away from the exit point, that is plenty for most sites and 400m is a very modest amount to swim in one go, especially taking it easy.